How To Integrate Your Email Marketing And Social Media Efforts

 This keeps them on the social media platform which feels, somehow, less invasive than an email.

 Once your support team has started chatting, prompt your social media Fan to provide an email address so further information can be sent.
+If your goal is to increase Instagram followers, newsletter campaigns with different promo campaigns can be a good option.

 Strategy 1: Add social sharing buttons in your emails